davips/garoupa/README-edit.md

 no matter when the unordered id is operated with the id of the object under construction.
 ![img_5.png](https://raw.githubusercontent.com/davips/garoupa/14cb45b888eb8a18ae093d200075c1a8a7e9cacb/examples/img_5.png)

-On the other hand, hybrid ids are excelent to represent values in a data structure like a map, since the order is not relevant when the consumer process looks up for keys, not indexes.
+Conversely, hybrid ids are excelent to represent values in a data structure like a map, since the order is not relevant when the consumer process looks up for keys, not indexes.
 Converselly, a chain of a data processing functions usually implies one step is dependent on the result of the previous step.
-This makes the ordered ids the perfect fit to identify functions (and also their composition, as a consequence).
+This makes ordered ids the perfect fit to identify functions (and also their composition, as a consequence).